 Mail-order pharmacies are often cheaper than retail pharmacies.
 This is particularly true if you have insurance — your co-pays may be lower if you order a 90-day supply through your insurance company.

-However, you can also save by paying out of pocket and ordering online from sites like HealthWarehouse.com, Express Scripts Pharmacy, or your local pharmacy’s home delivery service.
+However, you can also save by paying out of pocket and ordering online from sites like Mailmyprescriptions.com or your local pharmacy’s home delivery service.
 If you have a GoodRx Gold membership that is linked in the GoodRx mobile app, you have access to GoodRx Gold Mail Delivery!

 These coupons can reduce your cost up to 75% from the walk-in cash price.
 Most U.S. pharmacies accept these coupons.